OsamahShamsan/ComputerVision-Dogs_vs_Cats/README.md

 This process:
 - Loads the trained model (automatically finds latest or uses config)
 - Predicts on all test images in `data/test/`
-- Saves predictions to `results/predictions/predictions.csv`
+- Saves predictions to `results/predictions/partial_dataset/predictions.csv` or `results/predictions/full_dataset/predictions.csv`
 - Format: `id,label` (0=cat, 1=dog)
+- Predictions are organized by dataset type (partial or full) for easy comparison

 ### Step 4: Model Validation